wheelercj/chriswheeler.dev/content/posts/how-to-control-the-terminals-cursor.md

 title = "How to control the terminal's cursor" date = 2022-05-09T14:37:51-08:00 lastmod = 2022-07-22T17:06:00-08:00
+tags = []
+description = "Ever wanted to move the cursor up while printing output in a program?"
 +++

-Ever wanted to move the cursor up while printing output in a program?
-You can.
-Here's how with C++, and the same string works with any language in many terminals:
+Here's how to control the cursor with C++, and the same string works with any language in many terminals:

 ```cpp
 cout << "\x1b[A";